lmc-eu/matej-client-php/README.md

 ### Requesting recommendations

-You can request 4 types of recommendation from Matej.
+You can request 4 types of recommendations from Matej.
 Each of them is represented by a specific recommendation command class:

 - Items to user - UserItemRecommendation
 - Items to item - ItemItemRecommendation